igr/sexyeditor/README.md

 + Assign backgrounds to various editors (just editor (!), not the complete UI).
 + Use random mode to shuffle images.
-+ Slideshow mode changes background image while you work.
++ Slideshow mode changes the background image while you work.
-+ Control opacity of the background image.
++ Control the opacity of the background image.
-+ Set background image position and size.
++ Set the background image position and size.
 + Scroll image together with the code.
 + Various fitting options.